Vulcan Configurations: How to Choose the Right Crown Height

 There are few things to keep in mind when you are choosing your height configuration for deep holes.
 As these configurations tend to cost more, you should only opt for a higher crown once you have a very good understanding of the ground in which you are drilling.
 Even after you have finished the first hole, you should know that the second one can be different.

 The new Vulcan 20 mm was featured at the AME Roundup Conference in Vancouver last week.
 Our team was proud to show it to many customers who had dropped by .
-We believe it's a great tool to improve productivity because as always, our goal is to help you improve your drilling performance.
+We believe it's a great tool to improve productivity because as always, our goal is to help you improve your drilling performance and accelerate the transformation of our industry.